OS Maps quick start guide

 - Search using the search box in the top left for a town, village, postcode or Grid Ref.
 In the app, this will only work while you have a data connection.

-- Scroll with your mouse or touchscreen.
+- Scroll with your mouse or using the touchscreen.

 3. Changing map style